BigQuery AidboxTopicDestination

 Soft Deletes and Updates

-BigQuery is an append-only store — you cannot delete or update individual rows in place.
+The module writes to BigQuery via the Storage Write API, which is append-only.
 Every change to a FHIR resource (create, update, or delete) appends a new row to BigQuery:

 - Create: new row with